rou-nak-cloud/rou-nak-cloud/README.md

 👋 Hey, I'm Rounak Bakshi!<br>
 I'm just someone who really enjoys building things with code.
 While I do work on full-stack projects—mostly with Node.js, Express, and MongoDB on the backend—my real excitement comes from crafting beautiful and interactive frontend experiences.

-Lately, I've been diving deep into creating stunning frontend projects using **GSAP**, **Framer Motion**, and **Three.js** — making websites feel alive, dynamic, and immersive.
+Lately, I've been diving deep into creating stunning frontend projects using **GSAP**, **Framer Motion**, and **Lenis** — making websites feel alive, dynamic, and immersive.
 Whether it's smooth scroll animations, interactive 3D models, or modern UI designs, I love turning ideas into visual reality.
 I’m always curious, always learning, and get a weird amount of joy from solving bugs, cleaning up messy code, designing efficient database schemas, or creating smooth user experiences.
 I like building things that not only work well but also *feel great* to use — and I’m constantly leveling up my skills one project at a time.

 If you’re into coding, creating, or just wanna chat about tech, feel free to connect!<br></br>